Sydney letter: Minister resigns after meeting young Irish woman on ‘Sugarbaby’ website

 Later in November, the industrial relations minister Kelly O’Dwyer told colleagues at a private meeting, the details of which were leaked, that the Liberals are widely regarded as “homophobic, anti-women, climate-change deniers”.
 In parliament the next day, O’Dwyer said, with a straight face, “This government is the natural government for Australian women.
 We represent their hopes and aspirations.”

 Having lost Banks, there are now just 12 women out of 74 on the government side.
-On the opposition benches, 28 out of 69 Labour MPs are women.
-In the upper house, more than half of the Labour senators are women.
+On the opposition benches, 28 out of 69 Labor MPs are women.
+In the upper house, more than half of the Labor senators are women.

 For the Liberal-National government, the year is ending just as it begun - trouble with a staff member at the centre of it.
 A Nationals adviser is on “indefinite leave” after sending a text to journalist calling her a “feminist c**t” and “bitch” and wishing her family dies “of painful cancer”.